 - We estimate that 686 out of 2,404 eligible Division I players were selected in the 2019 Major League Baseball draft, representing 28.5 percent of all draft-eligible Division I players.

 The most recent update was on April 20, 2020.

 When it comes to recruiting and parents, the D1 or bust mindset is a popular but incorrect tendency among those who are underinformed about the college baseball options available at other levels.
 The fact is that at every level of collegiate baseball, there is excellent baseball and fantastic opportunities to succeed.
 The D1 hype also attracts a large number of people, who fail to see that level classification is a terrible means of evaluating the quality of a school and the chances it offers.

-Instead of focusing on a certain level, we advise you to concentrate on selecting one that fits your needs.
 In order to assist you, this article debunks some of the popular fallacies surrounding Division I and Division II collegiate baseball.